EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Women's downhill is underway!

 All eyes will be on Lindsey Vonn when she competes — she is due to be the 13th competitor down the course — so expect to see her in around 15 minutes or so.
-Reigning world champion American Breezy Johnson will ski sixth.
+The reigning world champion, American Breezy Johnson, will ski sixth.

-Lindsey Vonn's closest friend medaled in Beijing with an ACL injury
+Lindsey Vonn's close friend medaled in Beijing with an ACL injury

 Beijing 2022 - Alpine Skiing